moble/www_black-holes_org/science/relativity/einsteins-point-of-view.md

 that is standing still.
 What is chosen as the thing that is standing still?

 <aside markdown="1">
-We can understand the Michelson-Morley experiment somewhat better if we make an analogy with sound.
+We can understand the Michelson-Morley experiment a little better if we make an analogy with sound.
 We know that sound waves are carried by air, with a particular speed.
 That air does give us a definite standard of rest—the one in which the air isn't moving.
 Imagine two friends shouting to each other from some distance.
 They can measure how quickly the sound of their shouts travels